 Aligning your QA strategy across multiple teams, suppliers, platforms and processes is difficult but non-technical integration is key.

 With the ever-growing complexity of the system landscape in all areas of industry, the multiple integrating technologies, applications, hosting solutions and accessible devices, test planning can seem an overwhelming task.
-The identification of the integration risks associated with the introduction of a new system, interface or even the most minor change to an already complex set of interdependent components, and then trying to test against any downstream impacts is one of the challenges making the testing industry a very interesting place to be.
+The identification of the integration risks associated with the introduction of a new system, or even a minor change to a complex set of interdependent components is one of the challenges making the testing industry a very interesting place to be.

 But the technology is the least of our worries.
 QA functions and teams need to organise themselves and adapt to the people and process side of change.
-Large projects or programmes need to take into account the overall QA role, the responsibilities of all to deliver quality is one thing, but primarily organising the test deliverables across multiple test phases, differing supplier processes and methodologies, onshore and offshore teams, whilst minimising duplication must result in a highly optimised coordinated approach.
+Large projects or programmes need to take into account the overall QA role.
+The responsibilities of all to deliver quality is one thing, but primarily organising the test deliverables across multiple test phases, differing supplier processes and methodologies, onshore and offshore teams, whilst minimising duplication must result in a highly optimised coordinated approach.
 But how do we achieve this level of integration?

 Never has the formulation of a comprehensive, overarching test strategy been so important for deliveries of these types.
-Multiple methodologies, supplier processes, differing deliverables can be combined into a highly effective strategy, but not without a desire from all parties involved to contribute, collaborate, compromise, and accept that a level of pragmatism is likely to be required.
-In our experience however this does not need to result in a quality reduction, but if planned and managed with skill and co-ordination a highly effective hybrid solution can be turned into a benefit.
+Multiple methodologies, supplier processes, differing deliverables can be combined into a highly effective strategy.
+But not without a desire from all parties involved to contribute, collaborate, compromise, and accept that a level of pragmatism is likely to be required.
+In our experience however this does not need to result in a quality reduction.
+If planned and managed with skill and co-ordination a highly effective hybrid solution can be turned into a benefit.

 Taking into account that the domains can be extremely varied we still recommend you consider the following when defining your strategy and approach.